General mechanism for concentration-based cell size control

 Up to this point, we have considered a single molecule that triggers division when its concentration reaches a fixed threshold.
 However, this division control mechanism is unstable, as the concentration is equal before and after division, which leads to multiple consecutive divisions.
-To address this issue, we introduce a model that relies on a multistage progression towards division, with each stage commencing when the concentration of a specific molecule reaches a critical level [Fig.\ \ref{mdl}a].
+To address this issue, we introduce a model that relies on a multistage progression towards division.
+Serial models for cell-cycle progression were previously explored in the context of bacterial size control \cite{micali2018dissecting, adiciptaningrum2015stochasticity}.
+Each stage commences when the concentration of a specific molecule reaches a critical level [Fig.\ \ref{mdl}a].
 Here, we focus on the case of molecular accumulation to a threshold, and we expect all results to hold in the case of molecular dilution.
 In our model, the cell cycle can consist of $N$ sequential stages, during each of which only one molecule is produced while all other molecules are degraded.
 Only the final stage triggers division.
 This approach allows the concentration of each molecule to fall below the threshold required in its respective stage, thereby preventing premature triggering of subsequent stages, including division.
 As a result, the stability of the lineage is maintained.
 Alternative implementations of a multistage cell cycle which lead to the same results include allowing all molecules to be produced throughout the cell cycle, while degradation takes place in the final stage.
 Throughout the paper we assume exponential size growth, and our results hold for linearly growing cells as well \cite{supp}.

 The general model, for $N$ stages, is given by

 where $c$ is molecular concentration, $\mu s$ accounts for size-dependent production, $\nu$ is a constant rate that accounts for size-independent production, $\alpha$ is the growth rate, $\lambda$ is the degradation rate, $\theta$ is the Heaviside step function defined as